Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Estimation Procedure

 \subsection{Orthogonal Constraints}

 We start with the estimation of the constrained matrix-variate factor model (\ref{eqn:cmfm}).
-The approach follows the ideas of \cite{Tsai-Tsay-2010} and \cite{Wang-Liu-Chen-2017}.
+The approach follows the ideas of \cite{Tsai-Tsay-2010} and \cite{wang2018factor}.
 In what follows, we illustrate the estimation procedure for the column space of $\bR$.
 The column space of $\bC$ can be obtained similarly from the transpose of $\bY_t$'s.
-For ease of representation, we assume that the process $\bF_t$ has mean $\bzero$, and the observation $\bY_t$'s are centered and standardized through out this paper.
+For ease in representation, we assume that the process $\bF_t$ has mean $\bzero$, and the observation $\bY_t$'s are centered and standardized throughout the paper.

 Suppose we have orthogonal constraints $\bH'_R \bH_R = \bI_{m_1}$ and $\bH'_C \bH_C = \bI_{m_2}$.
 Define the transformation $\bX_t = \bH'_R \bY_t \bH_C$.
 It follows from (\ref{eqn:cmfm}) that

 where $\bE_t = \bH'_R \bU_t \bH_C$.